What is a portfolio?

-Your portfolio should consist of artwork from your major and related-area classes and/or the equivalent coursework that demonstrates your knowledge, skill, and creativity in design communication.
-You portfolio should be a neatly organized assembly of your work.
+Your portfolio should consist of artwork from your major and related-area classes, and/or the equivalent coursework that demonstrates your knowledge, skill, and creativity in design communication.
+Your portfolio should be a neatly organized assembly of your work.
 Only the strongest work should be presented.
 Old work or work that you consider weak or have to make excuses for should not be included.
-The actual pieces should be in the portfolio NOT photographs of them (unless they are significantly over-sized pieces).
+The actual pieces should be in the portfolio—NOT photographs of them.
+Significantly over-sized pieces are the exception.
 Approximately 10-15 pieces should be enough work to accurately reflect your abilities.
 In addition, sketchbook(s) and work that shows your creative development process are highly encouraged.

-Items found in most portfolios of applicants to the Packaging Design Department include:
+Items found in most portfolios of applicants to Packaging Design include:

 If you have taken PK211 Introduction to Packaging Design or are currently in this course, any work accomplished to date can and should be included in the portfolio.